Kasseri Cheese vs Wensleydale Cheese

 Kasseri's texture can be described as "firm to hard".
 Wensleydale's texture can be described as "firm and crumbly".

-Kasseri Cheese has a rich flavor.
+Kasseri Cheese has a rich taste.
 Kasseri's aroma can be described as "flowery".
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging